WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-   The site-wide privileges are not granted to any default role.
+   Site-wide privileges are not granted to any default role.
 These are powerful and quite analogous to superuser status—most affect all projects in your Weblate installation.